Richard Golian

 12 Jun 2026

-Sixteen of twenty-seven sources in one consulting report did not check out.
-AI slop that looks finished, and why big firms cannot police it.
+A real example of AI slop at work: sixteen of twenty-seven sources in one consulting report did not check out.
+Why big firms cannot police workslop.

 10 Jun 2026